SouthGreenPlatform/genoring/modules/TEMPLATE/hooks/README.md

 - when using file path, make sure function used support automatic path conversion, otherwise, use File::Spec->catfile() for compatibility with Windows.
+- You can use environment variables provided by GenoRing:
+  - $ENV{'GENORING_DIR'}: Path to current GenoRing installation.
+  - $ENV{'GENORING_VOLUMES_DIR'}: path to current shared docker "volumes" directory.
+  Note: both of them have no trailing slash and may contain absolute or relative path.
+- $ENV{'PWD'} is provided by "genoring.pl" on Windows systems and is "native" on Linux systems.

 ## Container hooks